jindongwang/Pytorch-CapsuleNet/README.md

 - `capsnet.py`: the main class for capsule network
 - `data_loader.py`: the class to hold many classes
 - `test_capsnet.py`: the training and testing code

+The results on your device may look like the following picture:

 ## Acknowledgements